cakephp/docs/en/appendices/orm-migration.rst

 built-in relation types you can create a custom ``Association`` sub-class and define the association logic you need.

-Validation no longer defined as a property
+Validation No Longer Defined as a Property
 ------------------------------------------

 Like associations, validation rules were defined as a class property in previous